 Valor Mortis Preview (Hands On)

-Everything is a souls-like these days.
-When genres becomes watered down, it becomes harder to stand out, unless you are doing revolutionary things and that’s exactly what Valor Mortis is doing both literally and figuratively (French Revolution setting).
+Everything is a souls-like these days and when a genre becomes watered down, it becomes harder to stand out.
+Unless you are doing revolutionary things and that’s exactly what Valor Mortis is doing both literally and figuratively (French Revolution/Napoleonic Era setting).

-After going hands on with Valor Mortis, it shouldn’t have a problem capturing attention when it launches in 2026, so let’s look at what makes it unique and intriguing, what we thought of our time with the game and areas that will hopefully be worked out by the time Valor Mortis releases.
+After going hands on with Valor Mortis, a title that we featured on our Top 26 of 2026, it shouldn’t have a problem capturing attention when it launches in 2026, so let’s look at what makes it unique and intriguing, what we thought of our time with the game and areas that will hopefully be worked out by the time Valor Mortis releases.

 VALOR MORTIS PREVIEW